samuelburbulla/dune-mmesh/paper.md

 # Statement of Need

 In this work, we present Dune-MMesh that is tailored for numerical applications with moving physical interfaces.
-Dune-MMesh is an implementation of the well-developed Dune [@BBD+21] grid interface and is well-suited for the numerical discretization of partial differential equations.
+Dune-MMesh is an implementation of the well-developed Dune [@BBD+21] grid interface and is well-suited for the numerical discretization of partial differential equations (PDEs).
 The package wraps two and three dimensional CGAL triangulations [@CGAL] in high-level objects like intersections of grid entities, index and id sets and geometry transformations and exports a predefined set of facets as a separate interface grid.
 In two dimensions, the arbitrary movement of vertices is enhanced with a re-meshing algorithm that implements non-hierarchical adaptation procedures.
 Besides the adaptation of the triangulation, Dune-MMesh provides the necessary data structures to adapt discrete functions defined on the bulk grid or the interface.
 This adaptation approach complements existing grid implementations within the Dune framework that strictly rely on hierarchical adaptation.
-Various examples in Python have been implemented based on the discretization module dune-fem [@DNK20] that demonstrate the versatile applicability of Dune-MMesh.
+Various examples in Python have been implemented based on the discretization module Dune-Fem [@DNK20] that demonstrate the versatile applicability of Dune-MMesh.
 Due to the ability to handle custom PDEs in their weak from written in Unified Form Language (UFL) and the mesh adaptation capabilities, we believe Dune-MMesh provides a useful tool for solving mixed-dimensional PDEs on moving interfaces that arise from various fields of modelling.

 # CGAL Wrapper